🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 How to get enough selenium

-- Eat selenium-rich foods such as Brazil nuts, fish and seafood
+• Eat selenium-rich foods such as Brazil nuts, fish and seafood.

 Magnesium: support during pregnancy

-The importance of magnesium for reproductive health
+Importance of magnesium for reproductive health

 Magnesium is an essential mineral that plays a key role in over 300 biochemical reactions in the body, including hormone regulation and cellular energy production.
 It is crucial for DNA and RNA synthesis, as well as tissue repair, making it vital for female fertility.